-To protect your information, the Board of Pensions recommends that passwords be complex, e.g., made up of letters and numbers.
+To protect your information, the Board of Pensions recommends that passwords be long and complex, e.g., made up of letters, numbers, and symbols.
+Users are also required to use multifactor authentication, which adds a layer of protection to the sign-in process.
 You should log off of Benefits Connect when finished and close your browser to delete any temporarily stored information.

 Do not leave your computer unattended while accessing your benefits.
 To help protect your information, the Board of Pensions system will automatically log you off if there is no browser activity for an extended period of time.